Domain-of-Magica/domain-of-magica.github.io/README.md

 # magica-domain.github.io
-Public Domain of Magica repository used as storage for the game server
+Repository used to store some of the game assets for Domain of Magica

 In here you will find all the music/sound files used in the game